edmicro-tech/nocodb/.github/CONTRIBUTING.md

-# NocoDB Contributing Guide
+# MicDB Contributing Guide

 Thanks for spending your time to contribute!
-The following is a set of guidelines for contributing to NocoDB.
+The following is a set of guidelines for contributing to MicDB.

 ## Table of Contents